angelpinheiro/bikenance-app/README.md

     out before the initially suggested threshold, the app adjusts the threshold accordingly for future maintenance notifications.

-### Architecture
+## Architecture

 The app employs a clean-oriented architecture with MVVM in the UI layer.
 Use cases are implemented only when they encapsulate pertinent domain logic.

-I try to apply an **"offline first"** approach, emphasizing the ability to access local data even when an internet connection is unavailable.
+The design follows an **"offline first"** approach, emphasizing the ability to access local data even when an internet connection is unavailable.
 Future iterations could incorporate the option for offline remote updates.

 **Tech stack**: